SOLANA-DEVNET

 Example: project injects 10,000 USDC

 This example shows how one concrete external funding event moves through the system.
 The deposit becomes visible first.
-Claims come later, and only for staked shareholders.
+Claims come later, and only for staked participants.

 Step 01